Stem and Leaf Plot: Exploratory Data Analysis

 Stem values are the leading digit(s) and leaves are the trailing digit.
 The stems are located along the vertical axis, and the leaf values are stacked against each other along the horizontal axis.

 A stem and leaf display is similar to a frequency distribution with more information.
-It provides information about the symmetry, concentration, empty sets, and outliers of the observed data set.
+It provides information about the observed data set’s symmetry, concentration, empty sets, and outliers.
 Organizing the data into a frequency distribution has the disadvantage of

 1. Lose of the exact identity of each value (individuality of observation vanishes)